This month's round-up includes private renting licensing, stats on planning applications and right to buy sales. The big issue is housebuilding.

 - Paul Cairney, Professor of Politics and Public Policy at the University of Stirling and fellow of the Centre on Constitutional Change

 Looking for briefings on a particular topic?
-Use the search box to explore our briefings archive.
+Use the search box to explore our briefings archive or browse by category.

 If you’re interested in writing briefings for us, or have any comments about content, get in touch.